matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Clients may wish to show the human-readable display name of the room member who send a message, and in lists of room members.
-However, different members may have conflicting displaynames; care should be taken to ensure that displaynames are disambiguated before showing them to the user.
+However, different members may have conflicting displaynames.
+Care should therefore be taken to ensure that displaynames are disambiguated before showing them to the user.

 To ensure this is done consistently across clients, clients SHOULD use the following algorithm to calculate a disambiguated display name for a given user: